nicolasmozo/python_bootcamp_42/README.md

-# Python Bootcamp at 42
+# Python & AI / ML Bootcamp at 42

-Bootcamp in Pyhton from 42 School
+Bootcamp in Pyhton and AI / ML from 42 School